teemow/Blog/source/_posts/2003-08-30-book-8-organisational-capabilities-culture-and-power.markdown

 A richer culture definition comes from Wilson and Rosenfeld (1990, p.229):

-&lt;em&gt;...the basic values, ideologies and assumptions which guide and fashion individual and business behaviour.
-These values are evident in more tangible factors such as stories, ritual, language, and jargon, office decoration and layout and prevailing modes of dress among staff.&lt;/em&gt;
+*...the basic values, ideologies and assumptions which guide and fashion individual and business behaviour.
+These values are evident in more tangible factors such as stories, ritual, language, and jargon, office decoration and layout and prevailing modes of dress among staff.*

 This shows that organisational culture (what the &quot;other&quot; members value) is a very difficult to define beast, with corporate culture (what the dominant members value) being a small part of it.
 Often the values of the dominant are more important than of other individuals or even of society.